swiftlang/swift-foundation/Proposals/0023-progress-manager.md

     public var totalCount: Int? { get }

     /// The completed units of work.
-    /// If `self` is indeterminate, the value will be 0. public var completedCount: Int { get }
+    public var completedCount: Int { get }

     /// The proportion of work completed.
     /// This takes into account the fraction completed in its children instances if children are present.
-    /// If `self` is indeterminate, the value will be 0. public var fractionCompleted: Double { get }
+    /// If `self` is indeterminate, the value will be 0.0. public var fractionCompleted: Double { get }

     /// The state of initialization of `totalCount`.